 Also, there is a story about Da Mo when he first went to Shaolin.
 He was meditating when a monk walked by, saw mud, and said, “Don’t let the mud get on you.
 It’s dirty and will defile you.”
 But then Da Mo said, “Yeah, but the lotus plants grow out of the mud.
 So, if mud can produce something so beautiful, how can it be foul?”

 Curse words can be considered dirt.
 If the word gets the message through, then it’s not a negative word.
 Making the point clearer is what words are for.

 What have you found most personally fulfilling in your career?

 I appreciate the records I sell, because it helps my life.
 It helps my family, helps my Wu Tang family.
 But I feel more artistically fulfilled when kids come up and say they read my book.
 That hits me in the heart.

 So the fulfillment is about bringing something more meaningful to the next generation?

 Yeah.
 People say that with your music, you can change the world.
 And I agree with them on that, but we really get into the bone marrow of somebody by showing them the proper path.
 Helping them make that right decision.
 Helping them survive conflict.
 That’s a blessing.
 And that is something I would love to be a part of.

 Listen to an alternate, audio version of this interview:

-The Heart Sutra Ain’t Nuthin ta F Wit: An interview with The RZA — The producer and rapper behind the Wu-Tang Clan talks about what he calls Buddhism’s “dopest verse” — and, the idea of Right Speech in a musical genre that some might have a hard time defending.
+The Heart Sutra Ain’t Nuthin ta F Wit: An interview with The RZA — Recorded back when Lion’s Roar was known as Shambhala Sun, the producer and rapper behind the Wu-Tang Clan talks about what he calls Buddhism’s “dopest verse” — and, the idea of Right Speech in a musical genre that some might have a hard time defending.